octopus-network/near-ibc/README.md

 Full account id: `<asset id>.tf.transfer.<root account>`, where the `asset id` is the leftmost 128 bits of sha256 hash of the denomination of a certain cross-chain asset, in hex format.
 So the length of the whole account id will be `32 + 13 + (length of root account id)`, which can be controlled not longer than `64`.

 This account is for minting and burning cross-chain assets which are NOT native in NEAR protocol.
-It is implemented by crate `wrapped-token`.
+The contract in this account is implemented by crate `wrapped-token`.

-This contract will at least provide the following interfaces (functions):
+The contract `wrapped-token` will at least provide the following interfaces (functions):

 * Function `mint`:
   * This function can ONLY be called from sub-account `token-factory` (the previous level of current account id).